It's the failure to make good that hurts Johnny Millen, not the fact that he got caught.

 "Then that blew up.
 A fellow down at 39 Ludlow Street--I don't know his name--supported me for a while.
 He was a seaman I met on the docks.
 I got tired of chiseling on him and planned a coupla jobs."

-"You decided to commit a crime?"
+"You decided to commit a crime?" he was asked.

 "Yes," he said, looking grimly through the heavy mesh grating which separated him from his interviewer in the Tombs visiting quarters.
 "I needed money.
 I wanted to blow this town.
 There's so many people walking the streets without dough, so much unemployment."